Zechariah 1:18-19

 The Four Horns and the Four Smiths

-Even though this little prophecy at first glance seems very different from the horses in the myrtle that just proceed it, it is in fact a continuation of the same scolding that Judah was being given.
+Even though this little prophecy at first glance seems very different from the horses in the myrtle that just preceded it, it is in fact a continuation of the same scolding that Judah was being given.
 The Jews had just returned from 70 years of captivity.
-They were looking to return to the days of Solomon, when they were the center of world trade and commerce.
-The Lord using symbolic language that they would have understood, informs them that their punishment is far from over.
+They sought to return to the days of Solomon, when they were the center of global trade and commerce.
+The Lord, using symbolic language that they would have understood, informs them that their punishment is far from over.
 The scattering would continue.

-blacksmith_silhouette1FYI: Our English word for horn come from the Latin cornu, from which is derived such name a Kronos the horned one.
-Cornelius or Cornell, horns of the sun.
+blacksmith_silhouette1FYI: Our English word for horn comes from the Latin cornu, from which is derived the name of Kronos, the horned one: Cornelius or Cornell, horns of the sun.

-These four horns are presented over and over in scripture.
-In Daniel and the Revelation they are beasts, and the horns of beasts.
-They represent the four great empires that have ruled over the nations including Israel.
-From Babylon to the Roman Empire these nations were to have sway over the children of Israel for 2520 years, or seven times.
+These four horns are repeatedly mentioned in Scripture.
+In Daniel and The Revelation, they are beasts, and the horns of beasts.
+They represent the four great empires that have ruled over the nations, including Israel.
+They were Babylon, Medio-Persia, Greece, and the Roman Empire; these nations were to have sway over the children of Israel for 2520 years, or seven times.
 This was the agreement that they had made with God just before entering the land.
-That if they did not keep all the commandments that they would be the victim of beasts for seven times [Lev.
+That if they did not keep all the commandments, they would be the victim of four kinds of beasts, for seven times [Lev.
 26:22].
 They were to be ruled over by all four empires, one after another, until the Fullness of the Gentiles be fulfilled [Rom.
 11:25].

 The power behind these bestial empires is quite clearly Satan [Rev. 13:4].
 It is he and the spiritual powers that have provided these crowns.
 He has given his power to these bestial nations.
-The Scriptures only give subtle hints as to how spiritual powers work with the nations.
-But there is enough there to tell us that we are not in control of events as we think we are.
-There are several other places in scripture that we are told that the spiritual realms control the rise and fall of nations.
+The Scriptures provide only subtle hints regarding how spiritual powers interact with the nations.
+However, there is enough evidence to suggest that we are not in control of events as much we think we are.
+There are several other places in scripture where we are told that the spiritual realms control the rise and fall of nations.
 [Dan 10:13].
 Our struggle is not with unrighteous peoples but with these spiritual powers [Eph.
 6:12].
 Our victory is assured because Messiah is at the right hand of the Father [1 Pet.
 3:22].
-Satan is responsible for wars [Rev 20:3, 7-8].
-These smiths or spiritual powers are not only the maker of the authority of each empire, they also are the agents of the empires destruction when their time is ended.
+It is Satan who is responsible for wars [Rev 20:3, 7-8].
+These smiths or spiritual powers are not only the makers of the authority of each empire, but they are also the agents of the empire’s destruction when their time ends.

-This bring us to the great paradox of the ages.
-Philosophers both great and small have struggled over this great problem.
+This brings us to the great paradox of the ages.
+Philosophers, both great and small, have struggled over this great problem.
 “Is God responsible for evil?”
-Here we have on the one hand, smiths or spiritual forces causing the rise and fall of nations.
-At the same time God claim these actions are doing his bidding:
+Here, on the one hand, we have Smiths or spiritual forces that cause the rise and fall of nations.
+At the same time, God claims these actions are doing his bidding:

 • Assyria is a rod of My anger [ Isa 10:5].